Instrument Validity for Heterogeneous Causal Effects: Setup and Testable Implications

-As shown in \citet{kitagawa2015test} and \citet{mourifie2016testing}, the testable implication in \eqref{eq.testable implication} is sharp.
-When the treatment or the instrument is multivalued (ordered or unordered), the cases could be complicated. \citet{kedagni2020generalized} provided sharp testable implications for the joint assumption of instrument exclusion and statistical independence (the instrument $Z$ is jointly independent of $(Y_{d_1},\ldots, Y_{d_J})$).
-It can be shown that as necessary conditions of the IV validity assumptions, the testable implications in \citet{kedagni2020generalized} and those in the present paper are complementary to each other.
-In practice, we suggest that users first apply the method of \citet{chernozhukov2013intersection} to test the generalized instrumental inequalities in \citet{kedagni2020generalized},\footnote{See Section 5 of \citet{kedagni2020generalized}.} and then apply the proposed method to test the joint IV validity assumptions in the present paper.
+Though the underlying assumptions tested by \citet{kedagni2020generalized} are weaker than those tested by the present paper, no evidence has been found that, in general, the testable implications of \citet{kedagni2020generalized} are weaker than (or implied by) those proposed by the present paper.
+Thus, to the best of our knowledge, the testable implications in \citet{kedagni2020generalized} and those in the present paper could be complementary to each other.
+That is, the proposed testable restrictions may not be sharp for the IV validity Assumptions \ref{ass.IV validity for multivalued Z} and \ref{ass.IV validity for unordered D}, and the proposed test may not be testing all possible restrictions.
+In practice, we suggest that users first apply the method of \citet{chernozhukov2013intersection} to test the restrictions in \citet{kedagni2020generalized}, and then apply the proposed method to test the joint IV validity assumptions in the present paper.
 In this way, the test results could be more informative about which part of the IV validity assumptions may fail.

 Another interesting question is that if we combine the inequalities of \citet{kedagni2020generalized} and those of the present paper together, are they sharp for the IV validity assumptions?
 To show this, we may draw on the sharpness results of \citet{kitagawa2015test}, \citet{mourifie2016testing}, and \citet{kedagni2020generalized}.
-But this would not be straightforward because we now allow both the treatment and the instrument to be multivalued (ordered or unordered), and the IV validity assumptions involve more conditions (random assignment and monotonicity).
+However, this would not be straightforward because we now allow both the treatment and the instrument to be multivalued (ordered or unordered), and the IV validity assumptions involve more conditions (random assignment and monotonicity).
 Since this technical complication may be beyond the main context of the present paper, we leave it for future study as an independent topic.